CLICK HERE TO REGISTER FOR AUGUST 26, 2017, COMPANIONS FOR THE JOURNEY INTRODUCTORY CLASS.

 For more information, please contact Shelley Irvine, firstname.lastname@example.org or 818.790.6708 x 216.

-If you are yearning for rest, if you hear an invitation to come away and listen to what God may be saying to you, we invite you to come to the Introduction Day for Companions on Saturday, November 5, 2016.
+If you hear an invitation to come away and listen to what God may be saying to you, we invite you to come to the Introduction Day for Companions on Saturday, August 26, 2017.
 Learning about the Companions ministry in this class is an opportunity to “experience” it firsthand, ask any questions, and see if Companions might be for you.

 The class includes an overview of the purpose and format of Companions, taught by Shelley Irvine, Director of Spiritual Formation at LCPC, an opportunity to experience the practice of group spiritual guidance with trained Facilitators, and plenty of time for Q&A.